jundalisay/sp/content/en/research/say/treatise/book-3/chapter-06d.md

 progress of knowledge, and as an obstruction rather than as an avenue to the improvement of education.

 Long before the revolution, it had become notorious, that most of our French universities had been thus perverted from the intention of their founders.

-All the principal discoveries were made elsewhere;
+All the principal discoveries were made elsewhere and most of them had to encounter the weight of their influence over the rising generation and credit with men in power.
+52

-and most of them had to encounter the weight of their influ- ence over the rising generation and credit with men in power.
-52 These are the kinds of instruction most calculated to promote national wealth, and most likely to retrograde, if not in some measure supported by the public.
+These are the kinds of instruction most calculated to promote national wealth, and most likely to retrograde, if not in some measure supported by the public.
 There are others, which are essential to the softening of national manners, and stand yet more in need of that support.

-When the useful arts have arrived at a high degree of perfection, and labour has been very generally and minutely subdi- vided, the occupation of the lowest classes of labourers is reduced to one or two operations, for the most part simple in themselves, and continually repeated= to these their whole thought and attention are directed; and from them they are seldom diverted by any novel or unforeseen occurrence= their intellectual faculties, being rarely or never called into play, must of course be degraded and brutified, and themselves rendered incapable of uttering two words of common sense out of their peculiar line of business, and utterly devoid of
+When the useful arts have arrived at a high degree of perfection, and labour has been very generally and minutely subdivided, the occupation of the lowest classes of labourers is reduced to one or two operations, for the most part simple in themselves, and continually repeated= to these their whole thought and attention are directed; and from them they are seldom diverted by any novel or unforeseen occurrence= their intellectual faculties, being rarely or never called into play, must of course be degraded and brutified, and themselves rendered incapable of uttering two words of common sense out of their peculiar line of business, and utterly devoid of